Nazarii638/-Walker-games/README.md

 # -Walker-games
 There are two 'walker' games.
-You need to complete some purposes for ending the game.
+You need to complete certain goals for ending the game.